ska-sa/spead2/doc/py-recv.rst

         default is used.
 If a buffer this large cannot be allocated, a warning will be logged, but there will not be an error.
       :param str bind_hostname: If specified, the socket will be bound to the first IP address found by resolving the given hostname.
+If this is a multicast group, then it will also subscribe to this multicast group.
       :param socket.socket socket: If specified, this socket is used rather than a new one.
 The socket must be open but unbound.
 The caller must not use this socket any further, although it is not necessary to keep it alive.
-This is mainly useful for setting socket options such as multicast subscriptions.
+This is mainly useful for fine-tuning socket options such as multicast subscriptions.

+   .. py:method:: add_udp_reader(multicast_group, port, max_size=9200, buffer_size=8388608, interface_address)

+      Feed data from a UDP port with multicast (IPv4 only).

+      :param str multicast_group: Hostname/IP address of the multicast group to subscribe to
+      :param int port: UDP port number
+      :param int max_size: Largest packet size that will be accepted.
+      :param int buffer_size: Kernel socket buffer size.
+If this is 0, the OS default is used.
+If a buffer this large cannot be allocated, a warning will be logged, but there will not be an error.
+      :param str interface_address: Hostname/IP address of the interface which will be subscribed, or the empty string to let the OS decide.

+   .. py:method:: add_udp_reader(multicast_group, port, max_size=9200, buffer_size=8388608, interface_index)

+      Feed data from a UDP port with multicast (IPv6 only).

+      :param str multicast_group: Hostname/IP address of the multicast group to subscribe to
+      :param int port: UDP port number
+      :param int max_size: Largest packet size that will be accepted.
+      :param int buffer_size: Kernel socket buffer size.
+If this is 0, the OS default is used.
+If a buffer this large cannot be allocated, a warning will be logged, but there will not be an error.
+      :param str interface_index: Index of the interface which will be subscribed, or 0 to let the OS decide.

    .. py:method:: get()